delan/www.azabani.com/drafts/spelling-grammar-2.md

 <h2 markdown="1" id="charlie">[C](https://www.youtube.com/watch?v=qcderLXiwa8)harlie’s ~~bird~~ spec lawyerings</h2>

 I’ve learned a lot of things while working on this project.
-One interesting lesson was that no matter how clearly a feature is specified, and how much discussion goes into spec details, half the questions won’t become apparent until implementors start building it.
+One interesting lesson was that no matter how clearly a feature is specified, and how much discussion goes into spec details, half the questions won’t become apparent until someone starts building it.

 <img width="300" height="300" src="/images/spammar2-charlie.jpg" class="flight">